Spreading the Love of Science

 Origin: from Latin germen 'seed, sprout.'

-I’m a curious and proactive adventure-seeker living in Cedar City, UT.
-I’ve always been passionate about storytelling and am inspired by the positive influence it can have on readers and their perspective on life.
+I am passionate about the night sky and how it connects us.
+The kids I meet on school visits inspire me.
+I hope to be a positive influence on people I meet and readers.
 I love science (astronomy, physics, geology, etc.) in everyday encounters.
-I endeavor to share my observations about those topics from my travels around the world chasing eclipses.
+I endeavor to share observations from my travels around the world chasing eclipses.
 My night job is being the dark sky coordinator at Cedar Breaks National Monument.
-I also teach astronomy to budding inner-city kids at the HEAF.
-When nights are clear, I work as the astronomy guide at Stargazing Zion.
+On other nights, I work as the head astronomy guide at Stargazing Zion.
 I am currently enrolled in the Master of Science (Astronomy) program at the Centre for Astrophysics and Supercomputing at Swinburne University, Australia.
 I am a member of the American Astronomical Society, the St George Astronomy Group, the Amateur Astronomers Association New York, the Astronomische Gesellschaft, and the American Association of Variable Star Observers.